zzorgg/playsock/README.md

 # Playsock Matchmaking Server

 A realtime WebSocket server written in Go that pairs mobile players into head-to-head trivia matches, relays game state updates, and enforces basic multiplayer rules.
-SOL wagers are handled entirely on-chain by the clients; the server simply mirrors bet metadata so both players can settle through Anchor afterwards.

 ## Features

 - Accepts WebSocket connections from Kotlin (or any) clients at `GET /ws`.
-- Maintains a matchmaking queue and automatically pairs the next two compatible players (optionally filtered by bet token/amount).
+- Maintains a matchmaking queue and automatically pairs the next two waiting players.
 - Optionally mirrors queue and session metadata into Valkey so multiple server instances share visibility and analytics.
-- Creates lightweight game sessions that track both players, their scores, round information, and bet metadata.
+- Creates lightweight game sessions that track both players, their scores, and round information.
 - Relays score updates and opponent answers in realtime.
 - Detects disconnects and awards a walkover victory to the remaining player.
 - Sends end-of-match summaries for clients to validate before finalising Anchor transactions.